 - When torquing, the nut must rotate slightly before achieving the torque value.
 If the nut does not rotate, the fastener is over-torqued and should be replaced. - To achieve correct clamp loads, the frame fasteners must be torqued with the nut.
 The intended clamp load may not be achieved if the nut is held and torque is applied to the bolt.

-Where Nylon lock-nuts are indicated in the following tables,
+Where Nylon lock-nuts (AKA, "ESNA" or "nyloc") are indicated in the following tables